 As the rivers and waterfalls freeze solid into natural ice sculptures, canyons turn into scenes from the movie “Frozen”.
 Day icewalk hikes include guided tours that use ice cleats over your boots to walk on the frozen creekbed or along steel catwalks built out from the cliff walls.
 For the ultimate thrill, venture in for an evening icewalk at night using a headlamp and see the falls lit up.

-The jewel of the Canadian Rockies, the turquoise-coloured Lake Louise is perfectly framed by towering peaks and the Victoria Glacier and is a definite must-see sight.
-Stunning photos can be snapped from the lake’s foreshore, and if you want to see that famous glacier-fed blue hues, July and August is best.
+The jewel of the Canadian Rockies, the turquoise-coloured Lake Louise is perfectly framed by towering peaks and the Victoria Glacier, and is a definite must-see sight.
+Stunning photos can be snapped from the lake’s foreshore, and if you want to see those famous glacier-fed blue hues, July and August is best.

 Hike the famous Plain of Six Glaciers or Lake Agnes tea house trails to take in the surrounding views and see glaciers carving on the warmest days – sending thundering chunks of snow and ice off the face of the glacier.
 Rent a canoe or take the Lake Louise Sightseeing Gondola for a more leisurely paced tour (located a short drive from the lakeshore).

-Located a short drive from Lake Louise, the Valley of the Ten Peaks is considered so iconically Canadian that it was featured on the Canadian $20 bill for many years.
-Canoeing, taking the short walk to the Rockpile Viewpoint, hiking to Consolation Lake or Larch Valley, or simply enjoying a delicious meal at Moraine Lake Lodge are all popular ways to enjoy Moraine Lake.
+Located 14 kilometres (9 miles) from Lake Louise, the Valley of the Ten Peaks is considered so iconically Canadian that it was featured on the Canadian $20 bill for many years.
+Canoeing, taking the short walk to the Rockpile Viewpoint, hiking to Consolation Lake or Larch Valley, or simply enjoying a delicious meal at Moraine Lake Lodge, are all popular ways to enjoy Moraine Lake.

-Unlike Lake Louise which is open year round, road access to Moraine Lake is closed in winter due to avalanche risk.
-Moraine Lake is only accessible from late May to early October (weather permitting) and personal vehicles are not permitted at any time of year.
+Unlike Lake Louise which is open year-round, the road to Moraine Lake is closed in winter due to avalanche risk.
+Moraine Lake is only accessible from June to early October (weather permitting) and personal vehicles are not permitted at any time of year.

 Also, don’t miss the new bistro, which offers coffee and market style dining which you can enjoy while you watch the sunset.